William Wells (general)

-William W. Wells, Jr. (December 14, 1837 – April 29, 1892) was a businessman, politician, and general in the Union Army during the American Civil War who received a Medal of Honor for gallantry at the Battle of Gettysburg.
+William W. Wells, Jr. (December 14, 1837 – April 29, 1892) was a businessman, politician, and general in the Union Army during the American Civil War and a Medal of Honor recipient for his gallantry in the Battle of Gettysburg.

-Early life and career
+Early life and education

 Wells was born in Waterbury, Vermont, the third of ten children (nine boys) of William and Eliza Wells.
-He began his education in the common schools of his native town, and mastered the higher branches in Barre Academy and Kimball Union Academy in Meriden, New Hampshire.
-While in Barre at the age of 17, he used an odometer in surveying for a county map of Caledonia County, a task which occupied him for two months.
-From the age of nineteen until the spring of 1861, he was his father's assistant in his extensive business.
+He began his education in the common schools of his native town and mastered the higher branches in Barre Academy and Kimball Union Academy in Meriden, New Hampshire.
+While in Barre, at the age of 17, he used an odometer in surveying for a county map of Caledonia County, a task which occupied him for two months.
+From age 19 until the spring of 1861, he was his father's assistant in his extensive business.

 Civil War

-At the outbreak of the Civil War, William Wells and three of his brothers joined the Union army.
+At the outbreak of the American Civil War, Wells and three of his brothers joined the Union Army.
 Wells enlisted as a private soldier on September 9, 1861, and assisted in raising Company C of the 1st Vermont Cavalry.
-He was sworn into Federal service October 3, 1861, and was soon promoted first lieutenant and then captain in November of that year.
+He was sworn into Federal service on October 3, 1861, and was soon promoted first lieutenant and then captain in November of that year.
 He was in the thickest of the fight at Orange Court House, Virginia, August 2, 1862, and was promoted to major on October 30, 1862.

+Wells commanded the Second Battalion, 1st Vermont Cavalry, in the repulse of Stuart's Cavalry at the Battle of Hanover during the Gettysburg campaign.
+In the famous and desperate cavalry charge on Big Round Top on the third day at Gettysburg (July 3, 1863), he commanded the leading battalion, rode by the side of General Farnsworth, the brigade commander, and, almost by a miracle, came out unharmed, while his commander fell in the midst of the enemy's infantry.
+A few days later, in the savage cavalry melee at the Battle of Boonsboro in Maryland, Wells was wounded by a sabre cut.

+At Culpeper Court House, Virginia, September 13, 1863, he charged the enemy's artillery with his regiment and captured a gun, and was wounded by a shell.